Close button

 Response rate in% = ((number of registrations + number of cancellations))/number of invitations) * 100

-In addition to good invitation communication, the event content and the relationship between event organization and invitation recipient are therefore also decisive for the response rate.
+In addition to good invitation communication, the event content and the relationship between event organisation and invitation recipient are therefore also decisive for the response rate.

 No show rate